Lawmakers attempt to revive nationwide eviction moratorium

 The Treasury Department said last month that just over $5.1 billion of the estimated $46.5 billion in federal rental assistance — only 11% — has been distributed by states and localities through July.
 This includes some $3 billion handed out by the end of June and another $1.5 billion by May 31.

-The prospects for the bill remain unclear but housing advocates said a moratorium was the best way to ensure more people are forced from their homes.
+The prospects for the bill remain unclear but housing advocates said a moratorium was the best way to ensure more people are not forced from their homes.

 “The federal eviction moratorium was a lifeline for millions of renters, and the last federal protection keeping many of them stably housed as they wait for emergency rental assistance to reach them,” said Diane Yentel, CEO of the National Low Income Housing Coalition.
 “Without the moratorium in place, families will be pushed deeper into poverty, communities will struggle with increased spread of COVID-19, and our country will have a harder time containing the virus.”